threerings/narya/src/as/com/threerings/README.txt

   // this is illegal because MAX_VALUE is not defined until the
   // static initializer is run for this class.
 It's not around at compile time. public function getCrap (minValue :int, maxValue :int = MAX_VALUE) :Crap

+- Static constants are not inherited by subclasses.
+You can make them prototype rather than static and they will be.